 There are two great shows in particular that you might want to consider seeing this January.

-Vegas: The Show is arguably one of the most popular options, and it includes several great musical acts, dancing, and more.
+WOW - The Vegas Spectacular is arguably one of the most popular options, and it includes several great musical acts, dancing, and more.

 Alternatively, you may also enjoy V: The Ultimate Variety Show, which provides several different performances including aerialists, jugglers, and musicians.